 Uploading data or accessing a bucket by using a global acceleration endpoint domain name will incur fees calculated by the day.
 For more information, please see Billing Overview and Product Pricing.
 The following example compares billing between a global acceleration endpoint domain name and a default endpoint domain name:

-You use COS mainly to upload video files which require a high transfer success rate.
-If you upload 1 GB of video data daily from your offices in Xinjiang and Singapore to your bucket in Guangzhou, then 30-day fees will be charged as follows:
+A user uses COS mainly to upload video files which require a high transmission success rate.
+If he/she uploads 1 GB of video data daily from his/her offices in Xinjiang and Singapore to his/her bucket in Guangzhou, then 30-day fees will be charged as follows:

 Upload traffic fees within the Chinese mainland are charged at 0.07 USD/GB, while those outside the Chinese mainland are charged at 0.18 USD/GB when an acceleration endpoint domain name is used.
 Uploads with a default bucket endpoint domain name do not incur fees.